bertie-wheen/dsa-2023-4/labs/lab4/core/sorted_array_map/README.md

 We won't say much else, other than that you should use binary search, as to say much more would remove the challenge from the exercise.
-The one thing we will say is that you shouldn't use the actual `binary_search` implementation from the `binary_searach` exercise, but should re-implement it (perhaps with slightly different base/final cases, and/or accumulating/maintaining additional information in the process).
+The one thing we will say is that you shouldn't use the actual `binary_search` implementation from the `binary_search` exercise, but should re-implement it (perhaps with slightly different base/final cases, and/or accumulating/maintaining additional information in the process).
 (If the `binary_search` implementation had been slightly more general, and/or if we were using Python slightly differently, then you could have reused that code.
 In the real world that would potentially be a good idea, but for our purposes, doing it this way is good exercise!)